shasbinas/task-manager-api-ts/README.md

 Key settings:

-* `DATABASE_URL` — Prisma/PostgreSQL connection string.
-For Docker Compose use `postgresql://postgres:postgres@postgres:5432/task_manager?schema=public`.
+* `DATABASE_URL` — Prisma/PostgreSQL connection string for local dev or production (set this on Railway/Render to the managed DB URL).
+* `COMPOSE_DATABASE_URL` — override used only by `docker-compose.yml` (defaults to the internal `postgres` service so containers can talk to each other).
 * `REDIS_HOST` / `REDIS_PORT` — Redis connection (set `redis` when using Compose).
 * `JWT_SECRET`, `CLOUDINARY_*` — secrets for auth and file uploads.
 * `PORT` — API port (defaults to 3000).